WICG/attribution-reporting-api/AGGREGATE.md

 ]
 ```

-### insecure-single-server as an interim step
+### Single server flow

-We are introducing insecure-single-server to make it easier to initially support the API with server infrastructure.
-The MPC architecture is non-trivial and it might take some time to spin up a fully productionized system.
-Though a misbehaving single server could recover 3p-cookie-like functionality by revealing raw data without aggregating, mitigations like server audits could be used in the interim while MPC systems are being developed, to establish a baseline of trust in the server infrastructure.
+Another option is a design based around a single server infrastructure, which relies on a variety of other policy/technology options to establish browser trust.
+The MPC architecture is non-trivial and it might take some time to spin up a fully productionized system (scale, cost, etc).
+Though a misbehaving single server could recover 3p-cookie-like functionality by revealing raw data without aggregating, various mitigations (server audits, [TEEs](https://en.wikipedia.org/wiki/Trusted_execution_environment), etc) could be used to establish browser trust.

-Note that even for the “insecure-single-server” option for aggregate reports we would ideally strive to make the API as “MPC-like” as possible.
-That is:

-*   **Payload similarity:** Reports from the browser will be encrypted and split into two “pseudo” shares (i.e. one null and one cleartext).
-From the reporting endpoint’s perspective, these should look indistinguishable from MPC reports.
-*   **Output similarity:** Processing origins that receive insecure-single-server results should craft their _output_ as if they were actually computing via MPC.
-In other words, if the MPC output would be to have each server output a vector-share histogram, the insecure-single-server servers should do that too (e.g. by splitting the cleartext histogram after aggregation), with each “helper” returning a share each, even if the computation was done all on one server.
+In general this flow will look very similar to data flow with MPC, although the inputs will be sent in the clear to the aggregation server without any cryptographic secret sharing (e.g.  distributed point functions as described above).
+Data is still routed through the reporting endpoint and queried in a batch-like fashion to aggregators.

-The ideal state would be to make MPC a **backend implementation detail** for aggregation service origin pairs, and they could migrate to without any API breaking changes for end consumers (i.e. “reporters”) once `insecure-single-server` is flipped to `two-party`.
-However, we understand that the current MPC protocol using distributed point functions imposes difficult restrictions on how data can be aggregated, even in a single-server design.
-Server designs during experimentation are free to experiment with other aggregation functions / output and provide feedback if other techniques work better for utility.
+The ideal end state would be to make MPC a **backend implementation detail** for aggregation service origin pairs, and they could migrate without any API breaking changes for end consumers (i.e. “reporters”) if the `single-server` argument is flipped to `two-party`.
+However, we understand that the current MPC protocol using distributed point functions imposes difficult restrictions on how data can be aggregated, even in a `single-server` design.
+Single server designs may allow for easier exploration than MPC for alternative aggregation functions during development / incubation that provide better utility.

 ## Privacy considerations

-This proposal introduces a new isolated worklet-style computation model where sensitive, fine grained data from two sites can be joined together (attribution source and trigger data).
+This proposal introduces a new isolated worklet-style computation model where sensitive, fine grained data from two sites can be joined together (attribution source and trigger data) in the browser (regardless of `processing_type`).

 However, data from the worklet can only be used to compute histogram contributions which will be protected by aggregation and differential privacy.
 It should not be possible to exfiltrate other data from the worklet.